Cranberry Meatballs

 To reheat:

-- In the oven: Place in an oven-safe dish, and cover.
+- In the oven: Place in an oven-safe dish and cover.
 Place in 350º oven for 20-30 minutes until heated through.

-- On the stove top: Place in a skillet with a bit of water. cover, and heat over medium heat, stirring occasionally, until heated through.
+- On the stovetop: Place in a skillet with a bit of water.
+Cover, and heat over medium heat, stirring occasionally, until heated through.

-- In the microwave: Place in a microwave-safe bowl, and heat, stirring at thirty second intervals until heated through.
+- In the microwave: Place in a microwave-safe bowl, and heat, stirring at thirty-second intervals until heated through.

-- In the crockpot: Transfer meatballs to crockpot and heat on high heat for about an hour.
+- In the crockpot: Transfer meatballs to the crockpot and heat on high heat for about an hour.

 Can meatballs be frozen?

-You can freeze leftovers in the sauce in a freezer container, or ziplock bag.
-For the best flavor and texture though, I would recommend freezing only the meatballs, and making the sauce later.
+You can freeze leftovers in the sauce in a freezer container or ziplock bag.
+For the best flavor and texture, though, I would recommend freezing only the meatballs and making the sauce later.

 Other recipes you’ll enjoy